idio/spotlight-model-editor/README.md

 - **subcommand**: `clean-set-context`
 - **arg1**: `pathToSpotlightModel/model`
 - **arg2**: pathToFile
 - **result**: The context words and counts for the topics in the file will be cleared.
-The specified context Words will be stemmed and added with their respect counts to the context vector of the given topics.
+The specified context Words will be stemmed and added with their respective counts to the context vector of the given topics.

 each line of the given input file should be like:

 ```
-dbpediaUri <tab> contextWordsSeparatedByPipe <tab> countsSeparatedBytab
+dbpediaUri <tab> contextWordsSeparatedByPipe <tab> countsSeparatedByPipe
 ```

+the size of `contextWordsSeparatedByPipe` and `countsSeparatedByPipe` should be the same

 example:
 ```